ameowlia/algorithms-competition/README.md

 - Create a team [Project Euler](https://projecteuler.net/) account
 - [Register your team here](https://github.com/adowns01/algorithms-competition/blob/master/teams-roster.md)

+##Competing
+[Here](https://github.com/adowns01/algorithms-competition/blob/master/questions.md) is the list of questions for you to answer.

 ##Scoring
 Prizes will be awarded for:
 - most points